dot-Justin/LAMatHome/README.md

 This will start the LAMatHome program, and (as long as your token is valid) you can start giving prompts to r1.

-### Telegram integration:
-To get Telegram running and sending texts on your behalf, some setup is required.
-Follow this guide:
-1. Give LAMatHome any Telegram command.
-This can be a test, but be aware that the text will be sent after you log in.
-2. A Firefox Nightly window (Playwright instance) will open up and request your sign-in.
-3. Sign in, and watch the text go through.
-After this, your session is saved and you won't need to log back in for a long while.

 ### Stopping LAMatHome
 To stop LAMatHome, you have two options.